Jean-Antoine Marbot: Legislative Assembly

-War of the Pyrenées
+War of the Pyrenees

-He reentered military service during the War of the Pyrenées against Spain with the rank of captain of the mountain chasseurs.
-On 30 August 1793, he was promoted to the rank of brigadier general and fought with the Army of the Eastern Pyrenées, distinguishing himself during the capture of Spanish Cerdanya under the orders of General Dagobert de Fontenille.
-He then joined the Army of the Western Pyrenées from 1794 to 1795, where he was promoted to the rank of divisional general.
+He reentered military service during the War of the Pyrenees against Spain with the rank of captain of the mountain chasseurs.
+On 30 August 1793, he was promoted to the rank of brigadier general and fought with the Army of the Eastern Pyrenees, distinguishing himself during the capture of Spanish Cerdanya under the orders of General Dagobert de Fontenille.
+He then joined the Army of the Western Pyrenees from 1794 to 1795, where he was promoted to the rank of divisional general.
 He won numerous victories against the enemy forces, particularly on 12 August 1794 at Sainte-Engrâce and Olloqui, on 4 September 1794 at Lescun, on 24–25 November 1794 at Orthez, and on 12 May 1796 during the attack on enemy positions between Glossua and Elgoibar, where he made many prisoners.
 On 9 June 1795 he was dismissed for political motives by représentants en mission, special envoys of the National Convention, before being definitively reinstated on 13 June of the same year.

 Council of Ancients

 On 15 October 1795, he was elected Deputy of Corrèze to the Council of Ancients, the upper house of French legislature during the French First Republic, with 121 votes out of 236.
-He became opposed to the Club de Clichy, which he accused of conspiring against the interest of the Republic and he subsequently approved the coup of 18 Fructidor (4 September 1797), engineered by Generals Napoleon Bonaparte and Pierre Augereau, the latter having been his protégé during the War of the Pyrenées.
+He became opposed to the Clichy Club, which he accused of conspiring against the interest of the Republic and he subsequently approved the coup of 18 Fructidor (4 September 1797), led by Generals Napoleon Bonaparte and Pierre Augereau, the latter having been his protégé during the War of the Pyrenees.
 On 6 September 1797, he was elected president of the Council of Ancients.
 On 11 January 1798, he passed a proposal aiming to contain the uprising that was being ignited by émigrés in the county of Avignon, in the south of France.
 Re-elected president of the Council of Ancients on 19 June 1798, he delivered a commemorative speech during the celebrations of the 14th of July, and favoured decisive actions against the coalition powers at war with France.
 On 18 April 1799, he supported a bill for the conscription of two hundred thousand men for the army, opposing the system adopted by the Minister of the Interior, François de Neufchâteau.